 2. Vice Presidents - The major duties of the Vice Presidents are twofold:

-b. to chair a standing committee of the Society: Membership, Publicity, Auditing, or Bridge Watch.
+b. to chair a standing committee of the Society: Membership, Publicity, Auditing, or Welcoming.

 In the absence or disability of the President, a Vice President shall perform the duties and functions of the office of President.
 The First Vice President shall be called first and, in his / her absence, the Second Vice President and so on until an officer is found to act as chairman.
-It also shall be the duty of these officers to promote interest in the Society, build up its membership, and, in all ways, represent the Society in their areas.
+It also shall be the duty of these officers to promote interest in the Society, build up its membership, and, in all ways, represent the Society.

 4. Corresponding Secretary / Program Director - The Corresponding Secretary / Program Director shall reply to all communications received by the Society and shall write such other letters as are necessary, except when personal response by the President or other officer is essential.
 The Corresponding Secretary / Program Director shall maintain a file of the correspondence of the Society.
 This officer also serves as Program Director, and as such is responsible for the planning of the Society's meeting programs, including arranging for presenters, securing needed equipment, and introducing the presenters at the meetings.